Palm oil: Biomass and biofuels

 Palm oil is used to produce both methyl ester and hydrodeoxygenated biodiesel.
 Palm oil methyl ester is created through a process called transesterification.
 Palm oil biodiesel is often blended with other fuels to create palm oil biodiesel blends.
 Palm oil biodiesel meets the European EN 14214 standard for biodiesels.
 Hydrodeoxygenated biodiesel is produced by direct hydrogenolysis of the fat into alkanes and propane.
 The world's largest palm oil biodiesel plant is the €550 million Finnish-operated Neste Oil biodiesel plant in Singapore, which opened in 2011 with a capacity of 800,000 tons per year and produces hydrodeoxygenated NEXBTL biodiesel from palm oil imported from Malaysia and Indonesia.

 Significant amounts of palm oil exports to Europe are converted to biodiesel (as of early 2018: Indonesia: 40%, Malaysia 30%).
 In 2014, almost half of all the palm oil in Europe was burned as car and truck fuel.
 As of 2018, one-half of Europe's palm oil imports were used for biodiesel.
 Use of palm oil as biodiesel generates three times the carbon emissions as using fossil fuel, and, for example, "biodiesel made from Indonesian palm oil makes the global carbon problem worse, not better."

 There are pressures for increased oil palm production from Indonesian palm-based biodiesel programs.
 The biodiesel currently contains a 30:70 palm oil to conventional diesel ratio (known as B30) at the gas pumps.
 The Indonesian government is aiming to produce 100% palm oil biodiesel (or B100) to transition out of using conventional diesel.
 The Indonesian government has estimated it would need to establish approximately 15 million hectares of oil palm plantations to meet these future demands.

 The organic waste matter that is produced when processing oil palm, including oil palm shells and oil palm fruit bunches, can also be used to produce energy.
 This waste material can be converted into pellets that can be used as a biofuel.
 Additionally, palm oil that has been used to fry foods can be converted into methyl esters for biodiesel.
 The used cooking oil is chemically treated to create a biodiesel similar to petroleum diesel.

-In wound care
+Wound care

 Although palm oil is applied to wounds for its supposed antimicrobial effects, research does not confirm its effectiveness.